Tag Archives: Ingrid Thulin

 A seventy-eight-year-old man (Victor Sjostrom) reflects on life, loss, and a million other emotions as he ponders his inevitable death in the Ingmar Bergman masterpiece Wild Strawberries (1957).

-The film has a melancholy tone forcing the viewer to put themselves in the old man’s shoes and wonder how senior citizens view death.
-One great point is it represents the geriatric demographic, which has traditionally been sorely lacking in cinema.
+The film’s melancholy tone forces viewers to imagine themselves in the older man’s shoes and wonder how senior citizens view death.
+One significant point is that it represents the geriatric demographic, which has traditionally been lacking in cinema.

-It’s cerebral and reminds me of A Christmas Carol since an old man struggles over his forgotten and sometimes misbegotten youth.
+It’s cerebral and reminds me of A Christmas Carol since an older man struggles over his forgotten and sometimes misbegotten youth.

 My hunch is that it’s probably a bit of all.

-Wild Strawberries made me think like the old man and the effect was powerful, making me worry about my death and relive my glory days.
+Wild Strawberries made me think like the older man and the effect was powerful.
+They made me worry about my death and relive my glory days.

 Isak Borg (Sjostrom) begins to reflect on his life after he takes a road trip from his home in Stockholm to the distant town of Lund to receive a special award.
 Along the way, a string of encounters causes him to experience hallucinations that expose his insecurities and fears.